*This post may contain affiliate links. Read more »

 These are a few rad ideas to get your twisted, creative mind tweaking this dish to it's whim:

-- Harira with eggplant and preserved lemon: This variation adds some tangy preserved lemon and meaty eggplant to the soup.
-It's a delicious twist on the classic recipe that's sure to impress.
-I like to use roasted or charred stovetop-cooked eggplant to the soup to ensure it’s 100% cooked through.
+I served this variation aduring the first season of my Galactic MegaStallion pop ups!
+Just add some preserved lemon and smokey roasted eggplant to the soup.
+I like to use roasted or charred stovetop-cooked eggplant to the soup to ensure it's 100% cooked through.
 To learn how to cook eggplant on the stovetop, check out my recipe for ensaladang talong that details my whole process for it.

 Traditional Moroccan Harira includes vermicelli, which is a type of thin, spaghetti-like pasta.
 However, for those following a gluten-free diet, several alternative options can be used.